oxygenium-network/oxygenium/.autodoc/docs/markdown/ralphc/src/main/scala/org/alephium/ralphc/Result.md

    - This code defines two case classes, `ScriptResult` and `ContractResult`, which are used to represent the results of compiling Alephium smart contracts and scripts.

 2. What other files or packages does this code depend on?
-   - This code depends on several other packages, including `org.alephium.api.model`, `org.alephium.protocol`, and `org.alephium.util`.
-It also imports the `Hash` class from `org.alephium.protocol`.
+   - This code depends on several other packages, including `org.oxygenium.api.model`, `org.oxygenium.protocol`, and `org.oxygenium.util`.
+It also imports the `Hash` class from `org.oxygenium.protocol`.

 3. What is the license for this code and where can I find more information about it?
    - This code is licensed under the GNU Lesser General Public License, version 3 or later.
 More information about this license can be found at <http://www.gnu.org/licenses/>.